This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 - Garlic - Pairs well with the onion and adds a bit of garlicky flavor to the green beans.

-- Seasoning Salt - A seasoning blend that makes seasoning these green beans, ham, and potatoes a simple process with this just one seasoning.
+- Seasoned Salt - A seasoning blend that makes seasoning these green beans, ham, and potatoes a simple process with just one seasoning.

 - Crushed Red Pepper - Adds spice, brightness, and warmth/heat, may omit if you prefer but the small amount does not make the beans overly spicy.

 - Chicken Broth - Adds more flavor and will help to break down the green beans and potatoes while simmering.
-You may use chicken or vegetable stock or broth if you would like.
+You may use chicken stock, vegetable stock, or vegetable broth if you would like.

 - Fresh Green Beans - Use fresh green beans that can be found in the produce section of the grocery store.
 Try to select green beans that are firm and without discoloration or wilting.
 Make sure they are cleaned (washed), with the ends trimmed, and cut or snapped in half before using.